sunghunbae/unipka/model/README.md

 # Uni-pKa trained weight(v2)

-The model weight was downloaded from https://www.bohrium.com/notebooks/38543442597 (login required).
+The model weight can be downloaded from https://www.bohrium.com/notebooks/38543442597 (login required).

 ```bash